 One thing spread betting allows me to do is to ‘short' stocks.
 If I think a stock will go up, I can just buy it and profit from it.
 If I think a stock will go down, it's not as obvious how you would profit from that.
 With spread betting, you can just sell the bet.
 The downside is huge though if you would have sold Gamestop or AMC as a spread bet, you'd have lost a huge amount and probably would have been margin called at some point (this is where you have to settle up some of your accounts or they will close your trade).

 A safer way to short stocks is to buy “put” options.
-I looked into this but as gains are taxed at 33%, spread betting is superior even though slightly riskier.
+I looked into this but as gains are taxed at your marginal rate, spread betting is superior even though slightly riskier.
 If you buy a put option, you can only lose your premium.
 You can also sell “call” options but these leave you open to the same downside as spread betting if the price goes up.

 Spread betting is a tax-efficient way to play the stock market.
 The risk is identical to buying shares if you don't use leverage.
 Its more flexible in that you can short stocks too.
 If you prefer investing in funds or ETFs, you can spread bet on those.
 For example, Cathie Wood's ARK funds are not available to Irish investors but you can get the same exposure by betting on them.

 The downside is that you can only do quarterly bets up to 9 months ahead so you have to roll over your bets or place new ones.
 Its a not a simple, set and forget like Index investing is sold as.
 Fees can also be high but the tax saving should offset that.
 Also, leverage can kill your investments too.
 Be careful if you are trading on margin.
 I'll do a follow-up post about spread betting as an alternative to an ETF.

 Big disclaimer here, I am not a financial advisor, please do your own research before committing anything.
 71% of retail investors lose money.